A Lesser Known Beach: Cala (or Calo) Des Borgit

 Accessing The Beach

-The walk to each is about the same time, but more people go to Cala Mondrago because it is bigger and has more facilities.
+The walk to each takes about the same time, but more people go to Cala Mondrago because it is bigger and has more facilities.

 With less people heading to Cala des Borgit the vibe is a little more relaxed and easy going.
 Also, there weren’t as many kids at this beach.